aka The Hounds of Zaroff

 There have been an amazing number of adaptations on tv in the likes of the Get Smart episode Island of the Darned (1966), the Logan’s Run episode Capture (1977), The Incredible Hulk episode The Snare (1978), The A-Team episode Pros and Cons (1983), the Xena: Warrior Princess episode Dangerous Prey (2001), the Relic Hunter episode Run Sydney Run (2001), the Supernatural episode The Benders (2006), the Criminal Minds episode Open Season (2007) and the Dollhouse episode The Target (2009).

-There have several unofficial science fiction translations such as Turkey Shoot (1983), where the concept was transferred into a totalitarian future prison setting; Slave Girls from Beyond Infinity (1987), which moved the story to an alien planet and the prey became bikini-clad bimbos; Predator (1987) and Star Hunter (1995) where Zaroff became an alien huntsman chasing human game; action movies such as Avenging Force (1986), Deadly Prey (1988), Death Ring (1993), The Eliminator (2004), or Hard Target (1993) and Surviving the Game (1994) where derelicts are hunted by a rich elite; The Condemned (2007) and Turkey Shoot (2014), which turned the hunt into a reality tv show; and Darkweb (2016) where it was about selling snuff videos on the darknet.
+There have several unofficial science fiction translations such as Turkey Shoot (1983), where the concept was transferred into a totalitarian future prison setting; Slave Girls from Beyond Infinity (1987), which moved the story to an alien planet and the prey became bikini-clad bimbos; Predator (1987) and Star Hunter (1995) where Zaroff became an alien huntsman chasing human game; action movies such as Avenging Force (1986), Deadly Prey (1988), Death Ring (1993), The Eliminator (2004), or Hard Target (1993), Surviving the Game (1994) and Happy Hunting (2017) where derelicts and the socially down-and-out are hunted by a rich elite; The Condemned (2007) and Turkey Shoot (2014), which turned the hunt into a reality tv show; Darkweb (2016) where it was about selling snuff videos on the darknet; even The Hunt (2020) that has liberals hunting conservatives.

 Of all these versions, The Most Dangerous Game is undeniably the best.
 It was co-directed by Ernest B. Schoedsak, just one year before Schoedsak would direct King Kong (1933), and actor Irving Pichel.
 The Most Dangerous Game was made only five years into the sound era and there are aspects that are certainly crude – the score, the photography.
 Nevertheless, a great film emerges despite this.
 Pichel and Schoedsak mount it with a wonderful melodrama.
 As Zaroff, Leslie Banks overacts, full of mad wild-eyed glares but the character has a magnificent presence.
 He is a character that draws upon the same sinister appeal as Bela Lugosi in Dracula (1931) – a mixture of leering menace, magnetic intensity and, above all, foreign sophistication.
 Fay Wray has been written in over the original story as a gratuitous romantic presence, nevertheless holds her part of the show up well.
 (Of course, she would go onto attain eternal fame starring in Ernest B. Schoedsak’s King Kong the next year).